EU Licensed4.8/5

 Step 2: Second-line therapy consideration

-If HbA1c remains above 58 mmol/mol, a second drug is added.
+Your HbA1c may still be above 58 mmol/mol.
+If so, a second drug will be added.
 Options include sulfonylureas, SGLT2 inhibitors, DPP-4 inhibitors, pioglitazone, or GLP-1 receptor agonists.

 Step 3: GLP-1 agonist initiation

-• In some areas, GPs can initiate GLP-1 agonists directly using local formulary guidance
+• In some areas, GPs can start GLP-1 agonists directly.
+They use local formulary guidance.

-• In other Integrated Care Board areas, initiation requires referral to a diabetes specialist (consultant diabetologist or specialist nurse)
+• In other Integrated Care Board areas, you need a referral to a diabetes specialist.
+This could be a consultant diabetologist or a specialist nurse.

-• Some areas have virtual clinics or advice-and-guidance services that allow GPs to start treatment with remote specialist support
+• Some areas have virtual clinics or advice services.
+These allow GPs to start treatment with remote specialist support.

 Step 4: Shared care and ongoing prescribing

-• The GP provides repeat prescriptions and monitors weight, HbA1c, and side effects
+• Your GP provides repeat prescriptions.
+They also monitor your weight, HbA1c, and side effects.

 Regional variation: